-How to Endorse Business Checks
+How To Endorse Business Checks

-- Sign your name.
+- Signing your name

-Make it easier: If you accept a large volume of checks (more than a few per day, for example), you might get sick of all that writing.
-You can also endorse your checks using a stamp.
-Online check printers and office supply stores can create a stamp with all of the information above, allowing you to fly through endorsements.
+If you accept a large volume of checks (more than a few per day, for example), you can also endorse your checks using a stamp.
+Online check printers and office supply stores can create a stamp with all the required information, allowing you to fly through endorsements.

-Your entire endorsement should fit in this area above the line (although there is some wiggle room), so plan ahead.
-A few hurdles to keeping everything compact include:
+Your entire endorsement should fit in the area above the line on the back of the check (although there is some wiggle room).
+A few issues that keep everything from fitting in this area could include:

 - An especially long business name